ghankerson/origins-conscioussness/uroboros.md

   initial stage of the infantile ego is marked by the predominance of the maternal side of the uroboros.

 * In this stage the world is all embracing and the ego tires easily and sinks back into the embrace of the Great Mother.

 * The Great Mother in this stage has all the positive maternal attributes: nourishing, sheltering, protecting, warmth, comfort, and forgiveness.
 It is an image of paradise that cannot be realized in adult life.

 * The Great and Good Mother embody this stage of the uroboros and are not seen again until a much later stage of development where she returns as the wise Sophia as the "Mother of All Living".

 * This state of perfection and contentment was never a historical one but is a psychological one and we just see the outlines of it.
 This state has a downward drag toward unconsciousness that is a natural force in the psyche.
   The counteracting force of a drive toward consciousness is the force that requires effort and striving (The Hero's Journey).
 The struggle between the specifically human and the universally natural constitutes the history of man's conscious development as ancient man continuously had to confront nature to survive.

 * As long as the ego is weak the downward drag toward unconsciousness is felt as pleasure and safety while ego consciousness is felt as heavy and weak.
 As long as this holds the ego submits to the uroboros.

- * Neumann calls this stage uroboric incest.
-It is not incest in the sexual sense but a symbol of return to unconsciouss.
-He also calls it a precursor to the hierros gamos (sacred marriage) which comes later with the hero.
+* Neumann calls this downward drag uroboric incest.
+It is not incest in the sexual sense but a symbol of return to unconscious.
+He also calls it a precursor to the hierros gamos (sacred marriage) which comes later with the hero reunifying with the round which is a mandala in the later stage.

 * Uroboric incest is a form of re-entry to the mother or to the unconscious.
 It is a desire to be dissolved and absorbed and is pleasureful.
-The Great Mother takes the child bake into herself.
+The Great Mother takes the child back into herself.
 Symbols associated with uroboric incest include the cave, the earth, tomb, coffin, urn and sarcophagus.
 The signia of death is associated with uroboric incest.

 * He equates nostalgia and drunkenness as forms of uroboric incest.
 It is self-surrender associated with an infant ego or a sick ego unable to individuate further.
-Its can even be a tired, old ego creeping back to the mother after finding fullfillment.
+Its can even be a tired, old ego creeping back to the mother after finding fulfillment.

 * The infant ego does not experience uroboric incest as hostile even though it will be annihilated.
-It expreiences this as a a return to innocence, safety and pleasure a form of rebirth.
+It experiences this as a return to innocence, safety and pleasure - a form of rebirth.

 * So far we have addresses the maternal aspect of the uroboros, but there is also the paternal aspect.
 The world parents is another image for the answer "Where do I come from?"
 At the stage of the uroboros the world parents are still locked in perpetual embrace.
-Mother and father, heaven and earth, Goad and world are still one.
+Mother and father, heaven and earth, God and world are still one.
 There are not yet any opposites.

 * The world parents are a symbol of everlasting life.
 They are the great hermaphrodite and the place from which everything springs.
-They are the force that begets, conceives, birtths itself, kills and revivifies.
-It a symbol of the place beyond opposites but also a place of new beginning:
-   "The Wheel that rolls itself."
+They are the force that begets, conceives, births itself, kills and revivifies.
+It a symbol of the place beyond opposites but also a place of new beginning: "The Wheel that rolls itself."

+## The Paternal Uroboros - the Creative Spark and the Logos
- * The paternal side of the uroboros is the procreative thrust that kicks eveything off including the evolution of time.
+* The paternal side of the uroboros is the procreative thrust that kicks everything off including the evolution of time.
 Neumann notes that this is harder to visualize than the maternal side of the uroboros.
 It does sound quite strange to us as modern humans.
 Take these examples from Egyptian mythology.

-  * From the Book of Apopis:
-  *I copulated in my hand.
+* From the Book of Apopis: *I copulated in my hand.
 I joined myself with my shadow and spurted out of my own mouth.
 I spewed forth as Shu and spat forth as Tefnut*

-* From Pyramid Texts:
-* *Atum, who indulged himself in Heliopolis, took his phallus in order to arouse pleasure.
+* From Pyramid Texts: *Atum, who indulged himself in Heliopolis, took his phallus in order to arouse pleasure.
 A brother and sister were produced, Shu and Tefnut.*

 * This is a symbol of the creative beginning.
 The paternal side of the uroboros creates a brother and a sister by joining himself with this shadow or opposite (the feminine).
 He calls this the image of the self-fecundating primal god.
   Neumann suggests then that this image is better crystallized later in new variations of these myths where the image moves towards spiritualization.
   These examples help us understand the idea further.
 Keep in mine that the Egyptian hieroglyphs for thought is the heart and speech is the tongue.

 * *It is the heart (thought) which makes all that results come out, and it is the tongue which repeats (expresses) the thought of the heart...
 That is what